HVAC, Business Tips, Guides

 Make your ad visual to make it memorable.

 Only convey one message per ad.

-To get a potential consumer to hire you for HVAC services, you have to —be it for direct mail, print or online—that catches someone’s eye.
+To get a potential consumer to hire you for HVAC services, you have to—be it for direct mail, print or online—design an ad that catches someone’s eye.
 Your visuals need to catch the customer’s attention and your copy has to hold that attention.

 The primary means of catching the eye of someone looking at an ad is with pictures and images.
 Visual storytelling is the best way for people to easily grasp concepts and data.
 Use too many images and the story gets confusing.
 The best ads feature one strong, easy-to-understand image.

 While you’re designing an ad that contains a primary image, use the same approach with the copy that goes with your image.
 Some HVAC marketers think there are more benefits to including all your services offered in ads.
 Nope.
 A jumbled message doesn’t attract attention, it repels it.

 12. Come up with a great HVAC logo idea for your business.